howdoicomputer/aws-cdktf-example/README.md

 ## Production

 Please don't use this for production.
 If you want a reference for setting up EKS on AWS with all the bells and whistles then this might be able to help you out.

+## TODO

+* Create a hosted database within AWS and have the polarstomps application access it
+* There is a cdktf bug regarding modules referring to each other.
+This requires a hardcoding an ARN in the codebase.
+I should look more deeply into fixing this.

 ---